 + PRO: Home comforts

 Almost all expats live in compounds consisting of villas and apartments found in the northern and eastern suburbs of Riyadh.
 It's unusual for Western expats to live outside these compounds.
 While life in the streets of Riyadh may feel extremely alien to Western expats, the compounds present a more relaxed, familiar way of life.
-The presence of gyms, shops, restaurants and schools means expats hardly have to leave the compounds.
+The presence of gyms, shops, restaurants and schools means expats hardly have to leave these compounds.

 - CON: Threat of boredom